 The Mysearch website has already made some attempt to discuss the concept of evolution within a wider definition of life, e.g. biological, human, artificial and extraterrestrial.
 However, while extraterrestrial life is possible, even probable given the size of the universe, any evolutionary form of alien life can only be speculative at this time and therefore will not feature further in this discussion.
 As such, this discussion will focus on the scope of evolutionary processes essentially centred on human evolution, past, present and future, but with the following caveat very much in mind:

-"Evolution is an on-going process.
+"Evolution is an

 As such, humanity is a transitional result."